-- Current registration as a Division 1 nurse - PhD in Nursing or a health discipline. - A high level of interpersonal, written and oral communication skills and ability to build effective working relationship with all levels of stakeholders. - A track record of Research Higher Degree supervision and mentoring; - Excellent problem solving and organisational skills. - Demonstrated record of leading and participating in community affairs. - Demonstrated experience in curriculum development and program/course coordination. - A program of scholarship and publication congruent with the Department's research areas including scholarship of teaching and learning, nursing workforce or a practice speciality. - A track record in attracting grants and experience in managing financial and human resources in projects. - Demonstrate willingness to participate in a new and vigorous team and the ability to work effectively both as a team member and independently - Highly developed interpersonal skills with a student-centred approach
+- A high level of interpersonal, written and oral communication skills and ability to build effective working relationship with all levels of stakeholders. - A track record of student and staff supervision and mentoring. - Excellent problem solving and organisational skills. - Demonstrated record of leading and participating in community affairs. - Demonstrated capacity to negotiate and exercise initiative and innovation. - PhD in Nursing or a health discipline. - Demonstrated experience in curriculum development and program/course coordination. - A program of scholarship congruent with the Department's research areas. - A track record in attracting grants and experience in managing financial and human resources in projects. - A track record of contribution through scholarship and publication in Nursing.

-2.2 SPECIAL REQUIREMENTS OF THE ROLE
+2.2 SPECIAL

-- The incumbent is required to hold a current Registration with Australian Health Practitioner Regulation Agency (AHPRA). - This position requires the incumbent to hold a current and valid Working with Children Check.
+The incumbent is required to hold a current Registration with Australian Health Practitioner Regulation Agency (AHPRA).